ryanef/rfdev/src/content/blog/hosting-your-own-blog-s3-cloudfront.md

 *
     1. ```npm create astro@latest```
     2. Follow the prompt to finish installation.
-Choose a directory name and choose to initialize a Git repo, this will be used later.TypeScript or JavaScript - these are your personal preference and won't matter for the rest of this guide.
+Choose a directory name and **choose yes to initialize a Git repo**, this will be used later.TypeScript or JavaScript - these are your personal preference and won't matter for the rest of this guide.
     3. ```cd``` into your folder and type: ```npm run dev``` to launch your project.
 It will be accessible from your browser at default http://127.0.0.1:3000
     4. If you see a blog, you're ready to move on to the next step...